jose-luis-rs/sofia/README.md

 # Data Analysis (ongoing work)

 Data analysis is included inside the sofia directory.
-You can find the subdirectories:
+You can find the subdirectories :

 ### sofdata